Installing pyCSEP

 Before this installation will work, you must first install the following system dependencies.
 The remaining dependencies should be installed by the installation script.
 To help manage dependency issues, we recommend using virtual environments like virtualenv.

-Example for Ubuntu:
+Example for Ubuntu and MacOS:

 pip install --upgrade pip